Q36 (album): Background and recording

 Matt Sharp announced that the band was working on their then-untitled studio album on October 4, 2017 just before the release of the single "Elon Musk is Making Me Sad", which would become the final track on Q36.
 Later in 2018, Sharp announced on Twitter that Dave Fridmann would be engineering the album, who had also engineered Weezer's 1996 studio album Pinkerton.
 Furthermore, on December 20, 2018, Sharp had stated that the mastering had been finished in Sterling Sound in Nashville, Tennessee.

 In an interview with The Interplanetary Podcast, Sharp explained that he starting conceiving the album by starting with 50 song ideas.
 He said that his only rule going in to this album is that none of the songs could be autobiographical, explaining that he had gotten bored of songs about his personal experiences.
 In this podcast, Sharp also explained how he became associated with guitarist Nick Zinner at a new years party following his band The Yeah Yeah Yeahs performed a cover of The Rentals song "The Love I'm Searching For" in 2006.
 Years later, Sharp was able to convince him to work on a new Rentals album, which became Q36.
 Sharp and Zinner worked on the songs off the album independently in their own home studios.

+Sharp enlisted Dave Fridmann to mix the album; the two worked on mixing between September and November 2018.

 The album was formally revealed on November 5, 2019, alongside the lead-single "Spaceships", with pre-orders becoming available on the bands Bandcamp page.
 The second single, "Forgotten Astronaut" was released on November 20, 2019.
 Following that, there would be a new single every two weeks, alongside limited-merchandise and clothing designed by Ivan Minnsloff.
 On March 24, 2020, the record's physical release was postponed due to COVID-19.